ultimatile/Cytnx/docs/source/perf_tune/tensordot.rst

 ..
 Note::

     1. Here, we use the word "memorize".
 Technically, we just move the internal data to it's direct gemm place, and modify the meta data of Tensor to be the same as original input.
 Note that this will put the *A* and *B* in their non-contiguous status.
-In terms of user's perspective point of view,  there is no differece of using API than we used to do without cache.
+In terms of user's perspective point of view,  there is no difference of using API than we used to do without cache.

     2. The two input Tensors cannot have same_data()=True.
 This will be check inside **Tensordot**.